plutov/pliutau.com/content/ultimate-clickhouse-helm-chart.md

 ## Helm Chart

 Thanks to Helm we can spin up the whole environment with a single command.
-Also we can configure each environment using `values` config files.
+Also we can configure each environment using `values.yaml` config files.

 ### Custom ClickHouse image